Date: Sat. Sept 22nd, 2018

 Learn the correct biomechanical alignment and activation of your feet

-Strengthen and balance the muscles of the feet and ankles
+Strengthen and balance the muscles of your feet and ankles

 Improve, prevent and understand many common foot ailments such as Arthritis, Plantar Fascitis, Bunions, Hammer Toes, Achilles Tendonitis, and more!

-Learn how to care for the fascia and connective tissues of the feet
+Learn how to care for the fascia and connective tissues of your feet

 Improve balance and stability

-Explore stretches which affect the muscles of the feet and surrounding support structures
+Explore stretches which affect the muscles of your feet and their surrounding support structures

 Improve blood and lymphatic circulation